slikts/gh-minimap/README.md

 A simple extension that adds a minimap to GitHub's source code viewer.

+The motivation for making this extension was to see what a source code minimap based on simple pixel manipulation would look like.

 ## Demo

 * [JSFiddle demo][demo] of the minimap